strapi/documentation/docusaurus/docs/cloud/projects/settings.md

 sidebar_position: 2
 ---

-# Project Settings
+# Project settings

-The *Project Settings* page enables you to manage the configuration and settings for of Strapi Cloud project.
-There are 5 tabs available: *General*, *Domains*, *Backups*, *Variables* and *Billing*.
+From a chosen project's dashboard, the *Settings* tab, located in the header, will redirect you to the *Project Settings* page.
+It enables you to manage the configurations and settings for your Strapi Cloud project.

+There are 5 tabs available: [*General*](#general), [*Domains*](#domains), [*Backups*](#backups), [*Variables*](#variables) and [*Billing*](#billing).

 ## General

 The *General* tab enables you to check and update the following options for the project:

-- Details: to see the name of your Strapi Cloud project, used to identify the project on the Cloud Dashboard, Strapi CLI, and deployment URLs.
-The project name is set at project creation (see [Deployment](/cloud/getting-started/deployment)) and cannot be modified afterwards.
+- *Details*: to see the name of your Strapi Cloud project, used to identify the project on the Cloud Dashboard, Strapi CLI, and deployment URLs.
+The project name is set at project creation (see [Project creation](/cloud/getting-started/deployment)) and cannot be modified afterwards.
-- Connected Git repository: to change the branch of the GitHub repository used for your project (see [Modifying GitHub repository branch](#modifying-github-repository-branch)).
+- *Connected Git repository*: to change the branch of the GitHub repository used for your project (see [Modifying GitHub repository branch](#modifying-github-repository-branch)).
-- Selected region: to see the hosting region of the project, meaning the geographical location of the servers where the project and its data and resources are stored.
-The hosting region is set at project creation (see [Deployment](/cloud/getting-started/deployment)) and cannot be modified afterwards.
+- *Selected region*: to see the hosting region of the project, meaning the geographical location of the servers where the project and its data and resources are stored.
+The hosting region is set at project creation (see [Project creation](/cloud/getting-started/deployment)) and cannot be modified afterwards.
-- Debug info: to see the internal project name for the project.
+- *Debug info*: to see the internal project name for the project.
 This is useful for support purposes.
-- Delete project: to permanently delete your Strapi Cloud project (see [Deleting Strapi Cloud project](#deleting-strapi-cloud-project)).
+- *Delete project*: to permanently delete your Strapi Cloud project (see [Deleting Strapi Cloud project](#deleting-strapi-cloud-project)).

 <ThemedImage
   alt="Project settings page"